gwulilab/GWearCloud/docsource/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 Click “Upload”.

-In the next window, add both the “GWearCloud-GET.zip” and “GWearCloud-POST.zip” files.
+In the next window, add all zip files to the upload.
 Then click “Next”.

 Under “Manage public permissions” select “Grant public read access to this object(s)”.
 Click “Upload”.